tim-littlefair/maneline/docs/ARCHITECTURE.md

-# Architecture of the FHAU Codebase
+# Architecture of the maneline Codebase

 Notes below are believed correct as at August 2025.